virtualansoftware/idaithalam-postman-collection/README.md

 Currently It supports generate Feature files for **POSTMAN Collection** and Virtualan Collection and Excel format(Coming Soon).
 This will covert REST APIs based on POST, GET, PUT, DELETE and PATCH action as respective domain specific language which helps you to describe API/business behavior without the need to go into detail of implementation.

+## Steps to create POSTMAN Collection
+* Most of the common use case, You can execute as Regression test suite for the test case executed manually via POSTMAN.
+* Run the testcase via POSTMAN and store the response as Example in the POSTMAN.
+* Run all the apis via POSTMAN for all the test cases and capture and save the response.
+* Export all the API request and Response as POSTMAN collection.
+* POSTMAN Collection can be passed as Input as Idaithalam.

 ### Demo POSTMAN Collection:
 [https://github.com/virtualansoftware/idaithalam-contract-testing-demo/blob/master/conf/virtualan-contract.feature](https://github.com/virtualansoftware/idaithalam-contract-testing-demo/blob/master/conf/virtualan-contract.feature)